 If the advisor does not know how to model tax filing strategies and explain what your monthly payment will be, then you need to look elsewhere for assistance.
 Financial advisors are generalists.
 Even the highly knowledgeable ones might make five student loan plans in a month.
 We easily do more than twenty times that.

 “Fee-only fiduciary” does not mean expert advice in all areas.
-Working with us, you'll probably pay a lot less and get better advice, because all we deal with is student loan debt.
+Working with us, you'll probably pay a lot less and get better advice because all we deal with is student loan debt.

 39. Personal finance blogs make a lot of money on private refinancing.

 Personal finance blogs make a ton of money from referral bonuses when people refinance their higher education student loans through affiliate links.
 That includes this site.
-However, we give a majority of our commission back to the borrower with cash-back bonuses between $300 to $1,275.
+However, we give a majority of our commission back to the borrower with cash-back bonuses up to $1,275.
 I want Student Loan Planner® to be known as having the highest level of integrity in the entire student loan universe.

 Don't refinance if you qualify for the PSLF program.
 You'll permanently lose that option.
 Luckily, I have a business case for going into extreme detail about PSLF.
 After all, we consult with borrowers on how to maximize the value of the program.